 A conductor, pianist, and organist, Andrew Hauze has taught at Swarthmore since 2006.
-He directs the College Orchestra and Wind Ensemble, teaches classes in conducting, orchestration, and music theory, and serves as the college's Concert Manager.
+He directs the College Orchestra and Wind Ensemble, teaches the Musicianship sequence linked with the music theory program, and teaches conducting and orchestration.

-Andrew's recent projects at Swarthmore include the organization of concert performances of Rodgers and Hammerstein's South Pacific for the College's Sesquicentennial; a performance as pianist in Gershwin's Rhapsody in Blue with the Swarthmore Wind Ensemble (conducted by a Swarthmore conducting student); and collaborations with violinist David Kim and pianist Marcantonio Barone (watch: Brahms's Second Piano Concerto), both with the Swarthmore College Orchestra.
+Andrew's recent projects at Swarthmore include the organization of concert performances of Frank Loesser's Guys and Dolls, featuring the premiere of Andrew's new orchestrations created for the occasion; directing concert performances of Rodgers and Hammerstein's South Pacific for the College's Sesquicentennial; a performance as pianist in Gershwin's Rhapsody in Blue with the Swarthmore Wind Ensemble (conducted by a Swarthmore conducting student); and collaborations with violinist David Kim and pianist Marcantonio Barone (watch: Brahms's Second Piano Concerto), both with the Swarthmore College Orchestra.
 Passionate about bringing live music to the Swarthmore community, he curates a series of informal lunchtime concerts in Parrish Parlors, and helps to organize chamber music flash mobs across the campus.

 In May 2014 Andrew Hauze was appointed Conductor and Music Director of the Delaware County Youth Orchestra, a selective group of 93 young musicians, most of whom are in high school.
-Andrew will lead three concerts a year with DCYO.
+Andrew leads three concerts a year with DCYO.

 Andrew frequently collaborates as a guest pianist and conductor with Astral Artists.
 He has conducted concert arias by Mozart and the Philadelphia premiere of Osvaldo Golijov's Ayre in Perelman Theater, and in 2014 he conducted Oliver Knussen's Hums and Songs of Winnie the Pooh.
 He particularly enjoys collaborating as a pianist with Astral Community Engagement, performing with Astral Artists in schools and retirement communities throughout the Philadelphia area.
 He serves on the Program and Education & Community Engagement committees, and on Astral's National Auditions panel.